wbsumners96/wind-turbines/meeting_notes.md

 ## Upcoming Meeting: Thursday 20 January 09:00
 ### Questions
-- What's the difference between the ARD data and CAU data?
 - What do the ARD and CAU acronyms stand for?
 - Where is the wind farm?
     - Can we visit it? 😇